qalle2/nes-util/README.md

 Find the PRG ROM addresses affected by an NES Game Genie code in an iNES ROM file (.nes).
 Args: file code

 ## nesgenie_verconv.py
-Note: does not work at the moment because of changes to qneslib.py.
 ```
-usage: nesgenie_verconv.py [-h] [-b SLICE_LENGTH_BEFORE] [-a SLICE_LENGTH_AFTER] [-d MAX_DIFFERENT_BYTES]
+usage: nesgenie_verconv.py [-h] [-s SLICE_LENGTH] [-d MAX_DIFFERENT_BYTES]
+                           [-v]
                            code file1 file2

-Read two versions (e.g. Japanese and US) of the same NES game in iNES format (.nes) and a Game Genie code for one of
+Read two versions (e.g. Japanese and US) of the same NES game in iNES format
-the versions.
-Output the equivalent code for the other version of the game.
-Technical explanation: decode the code;
+(.nes) and a Game Genie code for one of the versions.
+Output the equivalent
+code for the other version of the game.
+Technical explanation: decode the
-find out PRG ROM addresses affected in file1; see what's in and around them; look for similar bytestrings in file2's
+code; find out PRG ROM addresses affected in file1; see what's in and around
-PRG ROM; convert the addresses back into CPU addresses; encode them into codes.
+them; look for similar bytestrings in file2's PRG ROM; convert the addresses
+back into CPU addresses; encode them into codes.

 positional arguments:
-  code                  An NES Game Genie code that is known to work with file1.
-Six-letter codes are not allowed if
+  code                  An NES Game Genie code that is known to work with
+                        file1.
+Six-letter codes are not allowed if file1 uses
-                        file1 uses PRG ROM bankswitching.
+                        PRG ROM bankswitching.
   file1                 An iNES ROM file (.nes) to read.
-The game your code is known to work with.
+The game your code is
+                        known to work with.
   file2                 Another iNES ROM file (.nes) to read.
+The equivalent
-The equivalent code for this game will be searched for.
+                        code for this game will be searched for.

 optional arguments:
   -h, --help            show this help message and exit
-  -b SLICE_LENGTH_BEFORE, --slice-length-before SLICE_LENGTH_BEFORE
+  -s SLICE_LENGTH, --slice-length SLICE_LENGTH
+                        How many PRG ROM bytes to compare both before and
+                        after the relevant byte (that is, total number of
+                        bytes compared is twice this value, plus one).
+Fewer
-                        Length of PRG ROM slice to compare before the relevant byte.
-(Fewer bytes will be compared if
+                        bytes will be compared if the relevant byte is too
-                        the relevant byte is too close to the start of the PRG ROM.)
-0 to 20, default=4.
-Decrease to
+                        close to start or end of PRG ROM.)
+1 to 20, default=4.
+                        Decrease to get more results.
+  -d MAX_DIFFERENT_BYTES, --max-different-bytes MAX_DIFFERENT_BYTES
+                        Maximum number of non-matching bytes allowed in each
+                        pair of PRG ROM slices to compare.
+(The relevant byte
+                        must always match.)
+Minimum=0, default=1,
+                        maximum=twice --slice-length, minus one.
+Increase to
                         get more results.
-  -a SLICE_LENGTH_AFTER, --slice-length-after SLICE_LENGTH_AFTER
-                        Length of PRG ROM slice to compare after the relevant byte.
-(Fewer bytes will be compared if
-                        the relevant byte is too close to the end of the PRG ROM.)
-0 to 20, default=4.
-Decrease to get
-                        more results.
-  -d MAX_DIFFERENT_BYTES, --max-different-bytes MAX_DIFFERENT_BYTES
-                        Maximum number of non-matching bytes allowed in each pair of PRG ROM slices to compare.
-(The
-                        relevant byte must always match.)
-Minimum=0, default=1, maximum=sum of --slice-length-before
-                        and --slice-length-after, minus one.
-Increase to get more results.
+  -v, --verbose         Print more information.
+Note: all printed numbers are
+                        hexadecimal.
 ```

 ## nes.asm